Employer Sponsored Visas

 My employer wants me to pay them to nominate me.
 Is this legal?

 - It is unlawful for an employer sponsor to accept a benefit from a visa applicant in exchange for sponsorship.
-Those who engage in this practice will likely be subject to application refusal, visa cancellation and potentially a 3 year ban on employer sponsored visa applications.
+Those who engage in this practice will likely be subject to application refusal, visa cancellation and potentially a 3-year ban on employer-sponsored visa applications.
+For more details, contact our office.

 My employer wants me to reimburse them for the cost of sponsorship.
 Is that legal?